PodcastsTV und FilmThe Last Thing I Saw

 03.03.2026 | 29 Min.

 Welcome to The Last Thing I Saw, with your host, Nicolas Rapold.
 At the end of this year’s edition of the Berlinale, I talked with curator Eric Hynes of the Jacob Burns Film Center about a few films that screened later in the schedule and therefore might be overlooked.
-Titles discussed include Chronicles of a Siege, Yo (Love Is a Rebellious Bird), Soumsoum, the Night of the Stars, Bucks Harbor, Tristan Forever, and my guest’s absolute highlight, Dao (Alain Gomis).
+Titles discussed include Chronicles from the Siege, Yo (Love Is a Rebellious Bird), Soumsoum, the Night of the Stars, Bucks Harbor, Tristan Forever, and my guest’s absolute highlight, Dao (Alain Gomis).
 As a small programming note, this episode was recorded last month.

 Please support the production of this podcast by signing up at: